 The Calgary Tower is a one of the best places to see a panoramic view of Calgary from up high.
 It is a 190 meters tall tower with a 360° viewing deck and a section with glass floor.
 In 1968 the Calgary Tower was the tallest freestanding structure in all of North America.

-The entrance fee to the tower is $18 CAD, and includes an audioguide that allows you to select what kind of info you want to listen, it ranges from the history of Calgary to the Tower itself and the Rockies.
+The entrance fee to the tower is $18 CAD for adults, $16 CAD for seniors, $9 CAD for children aged 4-12, and free for those under 4.
+The entrance fee includes an audio guide that allows you to select what kind of info you want to listen, it ranges from the history of Calgary to the Tower itself and the Rockies.

 Stephen Avenue Walk